 Level 1 EV Charger Wire Size

-According to National Electrical Code (NEC) Table 310.15(B)(16) (formerly Table 310.16) table, the recommended wire size for a Level 1 EV charger is 12 AWG copper wire, NEC recommends using the right size of wire to ensure your EV charger installation is safe, functional and efficient.
+According to National Electrical Code (NEC) Table 310.15(B)(16) (formerly Table 310.16), the recommended wire size for a Level 1 EV charger depends on the charging current:

 Although 10 AWG aluminum can be used to install a Level 1 EV charger, we recommend solid copper wires for their superior conductivity and reliability.
 Copper wires offer better EV charging performance by minimizing voltage drop, ensuring efficient power delivery.
 Additionally, copper’s durability and resistance to corrosion contribute to a longer lifespan and enhanced safety for your EV charging system.